adhocmaster/netmad/README.md

 ## SimpleQueuePath:

 Whenever a packet comes, it either adds a ttl value to the packet or keeps it in the queue depending on data in pipe.
 This path does not reflect TCP protocol.

+### Assumptions:
+1. delivery rate is indirectly clamped by the length of the pipe (amount of data travelling)

 1. Does not ensure packet order in sending acknowledgements.
 2. Does not check for packet order when receiving.